• hi@yahyazahedi.com

 Conclusion

 Knowing the essential terminology for VMware vSAN is crucial to efficiently manage and maximize the benefits of this powerful software-defined storage solution.
 In this post and the previous one, I explored key terms such as software-defined data centers, software-defined storage, VMware vSAN, disk groups, storage pools, objects, policy-based management, and more.
 Equipped with this knowledge, you’ll be better prepared to continue this series guide.
-In the next post, I will delve into the types of vSAN deployments.
+In the next post, I will go through the types of vSAN deployments.
 Stay tuned for more in-depth articles on VMware vSAN and other exciting technologies in the future.

 References: